-The 2006 Budget contained six major operating funds (the "Major Operating Funds") - the General Fund, the Police Headquarters Fund, the Police District Fund, the Parks, Recreation and Museums Fund, the Fire Prevention Fund and the Debt Service Fund - that support the primary operations of the County.
-The 2007 Budget contains five Major Operating Funds - the General Fund, the Police Headquarters Fund, the Police District Fund, the Fire Prevention Fund and the Debt Service Fund - that support the primary operations of the County.
-The Parks, Recreation and Museums Fund was consolidated into the General Fund in the 2007 Budget to maximize flexibility, reduce complexity and improve efficiency - a goal emphasized in the State Comptroller's Accounting and Reporting Manual.
-The Police Headquarters Fund, the Parks, Recreation and Museums Fund and the Fire Prevention Fund are all special revenue funds with the same tax base as the County's General Fund.
-The Police District Fund does not share the same tax base as the General Fund.
+The 2008 Budget contains five major operating funds (the "Major Operating Funds") - the General Fund, the Police Headquarters Fund, the Police District Fund, the Fire Prevention Fund and the Debt Service Fund - that support the primary operations of the County.
+The Police Headquarters Fund and the Fire Prevention Fund are special revenue funds with the same tax base as the General Fund.
+The Police District Fund does not have the same tax base as the General Fund.